erizov/Professor/semester_6/lecture_38_monitoring_production/performance_profiling/README.md

 ### Comprehension

-1. Can you explain how Performance Profiling works in your own words?
+1. Can you explain how Capability Profiling works in your own words?
 2. What is the key insight or technique that makes Performance Profiling efficient?

 ### Analysis

 3. What are the best-case, average-case, and worst-case time complexities?
-4. When would you choose Performance Profiling over alternative algorithms?
+4. When would you choose PEffectivenessProfiling over alternative algorithms?

 ### Application

 5. Can you implement Performance Profiling from memory without looking at the code?
-6. What real-world problem could you solve using Performance Profiling?
+6. What real-world problem could you solve usingEfficiencye Profiling?

 ### Debugging

 7. What are the most common mistakes when implementing Performance Profiling?
-8. How would you test your Performance Profiling implementation?
+8. How would you test your Capability Profiling deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

-## Algorithm Visualization
+## ATechniqueVisualization

 *Visual diagram for Performance Profiling would be added here* *Consider using online visualization tools or drawing step-by-step execution*